EVPN-VXLAN Configuration

 Configure Underlay Network Routing

-The Aruba ESP Data Center spine-and-leaf design uses OSPF as the underlay routing protocol.
-The AFC Underlay Configuration wizard creates a transit VLAN between redundant ToRs to support routing adjacency, assigns IP addresses to loopback and transit VLAN interfaces, and creates underlay OSPF configuration.
+The HPE Aruba Networking data center spine-and-leaf design uses OSPF as the underlay routing protocol.
+The Fabric Composer Underlay Configuration wizard creates a transit VLAN between redundant ToRs to support routing adjacency, assigns IP addresses to loopback and transit VLAN interfaces, and creates underlay OSPF configuration.
 OSPF shares the loopback0 IP addresses for later use in establishing overlay routing.
-The AFC CLI Command Processor verifies OSPF adjacencies.
+The Fabric Composer CLI Command Processor verifies OSPF adjacencies.

 At the completion of this procedure, a functional underlay for the data center fabric is complete.
 The diagram below illustrates the assigned loopback IP addresses and the links where OSPF adjacencies are formed between leaf and spine switches.